RobinHaider/robinhaider/README.md

 * 🖥️  See my portfolio at [robinhaider.com](https://robinhaider.com)
 * ✉️  You can contact me at [hello@robinhaider.com](mailto:hello@robinhaider.com)
 * 🚀  I'm currently working on [Ticketing Microservices](https://github.com/RobinHaider/ticketing-microservice-node)
-* 🧠  I'm learning Microservices, Async Communication Docker, Kubernetes
+* 🧠  I'm learning Microservices, Async Communication, Docker, Kubernetes
 * 🤝  I'm open to collaborating on Any Project
 * ⚡  I'm a Marvel Fan